year, we documented the swap of a Nippondenso

 The pulley is a single V pulley, 2.75" in diameter.
 A local alternator shop or junk yard should be able to supply something suitable.
 The pulley from a Delco 10SI should be just about right.
 You can find one at Quick Start.
 It will be necessary to cut a groove for the Woodruff key on the Delco pulley.

-circuits look like this:
+and modified circuits look like this:

-you need to bore out the bushings to 3/8" to accommodate a larger bolt.
+bolt, you need to bore out the bushings to 3/8" to accommodate a larger

-to the mount.
+alternator to the mount.

 One of the big advantages of the Bosch alternator is ease of repair.
 The Voltage Regulator and brushes are packed together, and can be replaced with a screwdriver in five minutes.
 This style of alternator has been used on millions of cars since the 1970's, the regulators all interchange.